 Anterior cruciate ligament (ACL) revision

-Anterior cruciate ligament (ACL) revision surgery is a procedure to correct a failed ACL reconstruction.
 The ACL is a thick band of tissue that joins the thigh bone to the shin bone in your knee.
 It can be torn as a result of a sudden twisting or wrenching movement.
-If you've had ACL reconstruction surgery in the past, it's possible that the graft (a tendon taken from another part of your body) might have failed.
-This could be because:

-• your body did not accept the graft properly
+• Your body did not accept the graft properly

 ACL revision is carried out through keyhole surgery (arthroscopically), usually under general anaesthetic.
 You'll be asleep during the operation.
 Your surgeon makes a number of small cuts and inserts a telescopic video camera and surgical instruments.
 Depending on the cause of graft failure, your surgeon might need to graft more bone into the original area where the tendon was attached.

-• If the graft tendon has torn – your surgeon will take more tendon from your thigh or knee or may use a donor ligament, and insert the ends into your thigh bone and shin bone.
+If the graft tendon has torn – your surgeon will take more tendon from your thigh or knee or may use a donor ligament and insert the ends into your thigh bone and shin bone.

-• If the cartilage has torn – your surgeon will correct these issues by shaving or repairing the cartilage .
+If the cartilage has torn – your surgeon will correct these issues by shaving or repairing the cartilage.

 You will usually go home on the same day as the surgery, or when you have recovered from the anaesthetic.